 • The Hunger Games (Gary Ross, 2012).
 (Film) Notice that only this film is compulsory but ideally you should consider the film adaptations of the trilogy as a whole and if you have read Suzanne Collins' novels it will add more depth to the analysis.

-UNIT 4: The gothic and horror: Topic and texts for Worksheet 4 to be determined.
+UNIT 4: The gothic and horror: Race and Class.
+Discussion of Worksheet 4.
+Compulsory texts for worksheet: